• Skip to primary navigation

 What exactly is Brisket?

 Beef Brisket comes from the lower chest area of the cow between the shoulders.
 It is a potentially tougher piece of meat but when cooked long and slow it becomes melt in the mouth and has bags of flavour due to the high percentage of fat that is marbled through it.
+This makes it perfect for the slow cooker.

 This stuff is a real life taste sensation.
 So tender, so juicy.
 All you gotta have is time.